jcottobboni/jcottobboni/README.md

 -  Fun fact: I love to study and learn more about medieval culture.
 I also like to build things, currently trying to be a blacksmith apprentice.

 #### How to reach me 🌎:
-- 📨 Send me an E-mail: jcottobboni@gmail.com
+- 📨 Send me an e-mail: jcottobboni@gmail.com
 - 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/jcottobboni/">LinkedIn</a>
 - 🌐 Personal WebSite <a href="https://joaocarlos.dev">joaocarlos.dev</a>